 And I’m always surprised by the amount of creativity they will unleash when given the chance.
 Even people who claim they don’t have a creative bone in their body.

+• Employees want to be creative – I do several improv exercises where I ask for a volunteer from the audience.
+At first most people are hesitant to do it and look around to gauge a reaction from the boss.
+The most creative employees are the ones who are given lots of encouragement to say what they think.
+Creativity can’t be contained.
 You have to be free to say what you want in the brainstorming room without being fired.
 Once they get the go-ahead, those employees who have been stifled start to blossom on stage.
 This is the kind of creative productivity managers could get from their employees if they allow them to let loose occasionally and do some free flow creativity for an hour a day or at least once a week.

-I’ve had people come up to me after a speech and say that they really enjoyed it.
+• Lack of incentive – I’ve had people come up to me after a speech and say that they really enjoyed it.
 But then they whisper “but we don’t get paid any extra to come up with good ideas”.
 Good ideas don’t cost the company money until they are implemented.
 And if an employee does come up with a brilliant innovative idea that would make the company money or save the company money, they should be rewarded.
 It doesn’t have to be much and it might not even be monetary, but at least they should be recognized for their achievements.
 Reward those creative types and they will continue to be a valuable asset to your company.

 If I had to think about what my purpose in life is, I would have to say that my mission is to spread the joy of creativity and help turn as many people as possible into innovators.
 One of the best ways I know to do that is by being an innovation keynote speaker.
 The world will never run out of good ideas and with all the problems in the world, we need more problem solvers.